mtm-x/wifi-jammer-script/README.md

 # Note
 1. While using the script use small y for yes and n for no
 2. This script will automatically put your wifi interface in monitor mode .
-So dont do that manually
 3. Educational purpose only